Benjamin-Humburg/Basic-Banking-System/README.md

 # Basic-Banking-System
-Base banking system with SQLite database management
+A working template of a banking system with SQL database management.